mage2pro/2checkout/README.md

 rm -rf var/di var/generation && bin/magento setup:di:compile
 ```
 If you have some problems while executing these commands, then check the [detailed instruction](https://mage2.pro/t/263).

+## Licensing
+It is a paid extension, not free.
+You can use it for free for the testing puproses only.
+Please read the [testing policy](https://mage2.pro/t/topic/2590) before installation.

 ## Support
 - [The extension's **forum** branch](https://mage2.pro/c/extensions/2checkout).